Exploring cultures and communities – the slow way

 As ice decayed on the North German Plain towards the end of the last Ice Age, the region to the north — towards what is now the Baltic coast of eastern Germany — was still blocked by ice.

 This is just an excerpt.
 The full text of this article is not yet available to members with online access to hidden europe.
-Of course you can also read the full article in the print edition of hidden europe 64.
+Of course you can read the full article in the print edition of hidden europe 64.